adikabintang/how-quic/README.md

 **warning**: To anyone who sees this, please note this project is written with *learning* goal, not *production* goal.

+Some of its limitation:
+- The memory consumption always grows as the number of connections grow
+  - I don't know how to clear previous connection as the QUIC's connection close is in QUIC payload, which is encrypted ([reference](https://tools.ietf.org/html/draft-ietf-quic-transport-22#page-117))
+  - I tried to see what Wireshark is doing for this, but it looks like Wireshark also does the same: it does not clear the previous connection ([reference](https://github.com/wireshark/wireshark/blob/aa434673bfd2f45f26394c828558dd0bb9aff718/epan/dissectors/packet-http.c#L961)).

 Dependencies:
 1. [libpcap](https://www.tcpdump.org/)
 2. [log.c](https://github.com/rxi/log.c)